 Supportive Periodontal Care

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Borgwardt or Rinehart will give you an excellent chance of keeping your teeth for your lifetime.
+Borgwardt, Rinehart, Nici or Jo will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?